 Welcome to Newenglandwaterfalls.com's ultimate guide to visiting Havasu Falls / Havasupai in Arizona!

 Located in northwestern Arizona and within close proximity of the Grand Canyon, Havasupai is undoubtedly one of the greatest places on earth.
 The blue-green waterfalls and swimming holes of Havasu Creek are unlike anything you've ever seen.
-This is the definition of a bucket-list hike, and tourists from around the world compete to obtain coveted permits to visit.
+This is the definition of a bucket-list hike, and travelers from around the world aggressively compete to obtain coveted permits to visit.

 Hopefully this guide helps you get the most out of your trip to this special place.
 If you have any additional ideas for this page, or if you believe any of this information needs updating, please email me at email@example.com or make a comment at the bottom of this page using the Facebook social plug-in.

 In addition to reading this online guide, you should seriously consider purchasing the Exploring Havasupai guidebook from Amazon.com.

 There are five major waterfalls to be found in Havasupai.
 A few of them (like Havasu Falls and Mooney Falls) are widely considered as world-class waterfalls.
 The phrase "the Shangri-la of the Grand Canyon" is often used to describe this special place.